 There are three different "organized" events Saturday, September 13:

-First: WABA bike swap meet (actually a consignment sale), 0800 - 1230 or so.
+1. WABA bike swap meet (actually a consignment sale), 0800 - 1230 or so.
 For info: http://www.waba.org/new/gear/index.php.
-Frankly, I keep helping with it, but it is a small thing, perhaps 1% as much vintage stuff as CR or the Trexlertown meet.
+Frankly, I (Harvey Sachs) keep helping with it, but it is a small thing, perhaps 1% as much vintage stuff as CR or the Trexlertown meet.
 But, there have been surprises: I've gotten a Medici, a Paramount, and a RomaSport fixed gear bike there over the years, and occasionally someone shows up with interesting parts.
-If you bring stuff to sell, WABA gets 15%, and us vultures will buy anything at the right price.